ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Services/WMSAdministrator/index.rst

-Systems / WorkloadManagement / <SETUP> / Service / WMSAdministrator - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Service / WMSAdministrator - Sub-subsection
 ====================================================================================

 This is a DIRAC WMS administrator interface.